g1ddy/PeridotArchetypeFinder/README.md

 1. Invoke the module:
     ```powershell
-    Invoke-PeridotArchetypeFinder | Set-Clipboard
+    Invoke-PeridotArchetypeFinder | Set-Content .\Peridot-Archetypes.md
     ```
+2. Read the output in the Markdown view of your choice

+## Peridot Archetype Peridot Finder Usage

+1. Invoke the module:
+    ```powershell
+    Invoke-ArchetypePeridotFinder -TargetArchetype 'Cinnabon' | Set-Content .\Peridot-ArchetypeFinder-Cinnabon.md
+    ```
-2. Paste the output in the Markdown view of your choice
+2. Read the output in the Markdown view of your choice

 ## Family Tree Usage

 1. Populate the [Peridots.csv](./assets/Peridots.csv) with your Peridots
 2. Invoke the Tree Generator function:
     ```powershell
-    Invoke-PeridotTreeGenerator | Set-Clipboard
+    Invoke-PeridotTreeGenerator | Set-Content .\Peridot-FamilyTree.md
     ```
-3. Paste the output in the Markdown view of your choice
+3. Read the output in the Markdown view of your choice
 4. Sample output can be found [here](./Peridot-FamilyTree.md)

 ## TODO